danielsmith1313/danielsmith1313.github.io/agricultural_data_collection_robot.md

 ![The chassis design of the robot, ready to print](images/3d_model.jpg) **The chassis design of the robot, ready to print**

-The final part of this robot (and one I am still working on) is implementation of this robot onto a database and website designed seperatly by Joseph, who worked on this project.
-While still in the preliminary stages, I will collaberate again with all the work he has done learning html, and implement my own html page that displays data using a php script.
+The final part of this robot (and one I am still working on) is implementation of this robot onto a database and website designed separately by Joseph, who worked on this project.
+While still in the preliminary stages, I will collaborate again with all the work he has done learning html, and implement my own html page that displays data using a php script.